scaffold-eth/scaffold-eth-typescript/README.md

 ## 🔐 P.S.About keys

-You need an RPC and API keys for testnets and production deployments, create an [Alchemy](https://www.alchemy.com/) account and replace the value of `ALCHEMY_KEY = xxx` in `packages/vite-app-ts/.env` with your new keys.
+You need an RPC and API keys for testnets and production deployments, create an [Alchemy](https://www.alchemy.com/) account and replace the value of `ALCHEMY_KEY = xxx` in `packages/vite-app-ts/.env` or `packages/next-app-ts/.env` with your new keys.